-- 1. Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration. - Advise students, where appropriate, of the opportunities to take their exam or assessment at a later date. - 3.
-Ensure that scripts are stored under secure conditions.

-4. Return scripts to awarding organisations in line with their instructions.
+- 1. Consider whether any students' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, applyto the relevant awarding organisation for special consideration. - 2.
+Advise students, where appropriate, of the opportunities to take their exam or assessment at a later - 3.
+Ensure that scripts are stored under secure conditions. - 4.
+Return scripts to awarding organisations in line with their instructions.
 Never make alternative arrangements for the transportation of completed exam scripts, unless told to do so by the awarding organisation.